Lake Utopia (New Brunswick): Islands

 All of the islands are privately owned and have seasonal cottages.
 Located in the southern part of the lake, "Cannonball Island" was used as bombing practice by the nearby former Pennfield Ridge Air Station during the Second World War.
 In addition to island, there are several rock ledges in the lake.
 A pair of ledges located in the central section of the lake, along the western shore, are called "The Butterballs".
 Another rock ledge is located approximately 330 meters to the west of Big Island.
 Depending upon the water level of the lake, this ledge may be submerged and be a hazard to boaters unfamiliar with navigating the lake.

-Lake Monster
+Old Ned

-Local legend has it that the Lake is inhabited by a sea monster known as the "Lake Utopia Lake Monster".
+Local legend says the lake is inhabited by a sea monster known as "Old Ned".
 The story goes that long ago two Maliseet Natives were canoeing on the lake when suddenly the monster appeared and chased them from one end to the other.
-Since the arrival of Europeans to the area in the late 18th century, the story has continued, with new sightings being reported every three to five years.

-As noted in research by cryptozoologist Loren Coleman, the locals have called this cryptid "Old Ned."
-It has a decidedly long and bulky cetacean appearance, and may be representative of an unknown group of animals that travel back and forth between Lake Utopia and the Atlantic Ocean in routine cycles related to breeding and feeding.
+It has a decidedly long and bulky cetacean appearance, and is described as a toothless herbivore, and may be representative of an unknown group of animals that travel back and forth between Lake Utopia and the Atlantic Ocean.